SirPepe/html-import/readme.md

 ```

 The promise will be rejected (and the element will not import anything) if
-anything goes wrong.
+anything mayor goes wrong.
 Things that might go wrong:

-* `src` attribute is missing or empty
+ * the `src` attribute is missing or empty
-* `as` attribute has been defined by is empty
  * the url to load cannot be found
  * the requested element (specified by its ID) cannot be found in the imported document
-* an `as` attribute was specified but the url in `src` contains no fragment
-* an `as` attribute was specified but a template element was imported